joshukraine/ofreport.com-v1/source/articles/2018-06-sharpening-arrows.html.markdown

 [![Description](https://d21yo20tm8bmc2.cloudfront.net/2018/mary-airport-550w.jpg)](https://d21yo20tm8bmc2.cloudfront.net/2018/mary-airport-2000w.jpg)
 {: .article-image .article-image--has-caption}
 A few weeks ago we had the privilege of hosting a young lady named Mary from Baltimore.
-She was only with us for a couple of nights, but we really hit off!
+She was only with us for a couple of nights, but we really hit it off!
 Thanks for coming and blessing our family, Mary!
 We're looking forward to seeing you in the US. 😊
 {: .caption-text .article-image__caption}